membraneframework-labs/membrane_ffmpeg_generator/README.md

 This repository contains FFmpeg video and audio generator for tests, benchmarks and demos.

-Check out different branches for other flavours of template.

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).

 ## Installation